DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-application-dashboard-states.md

     - text: Provider has withdrawn offer
       src: 06-provider-has-withdrawn-offer.png
     - text: Candidate enrolled
       caption: Once the candidate has completed the enrolment process, the provider confirms their enrolment onto the training programme.
 Since this status would be used to claim bursaries/grants from DfE, the provider may delay enrolling the trainee until a few weeks after the start of the training, since trainees can still not show up on the first day or drop out within the first couple of weeks.
-This reduces the risk that DfE over-pays that provider for training they didn’t deliver and has to reconcile later on.
+This reduces the risk that DfE over-pays that provider for training they did not deliver and has to reconcile later on.
 The candidate’s HESA equality monitoring information is made available to the provider.
       src: 07-candidate-enrolled.png
     - text: Candidate has withdrawn all their choices
       caption: If the candidate withdraws an application in progress it moves to the Withdrawn (end) state